Lee Ann Womack: Early life

 Lee Ann Womack was born on August 19, 1966, in Jacksonville, Texas to Ann (née Gothard) and Aubrey Womack.
 Aubrey worked as a principal for Jacksonville Middle School and disc jockey for KEBE and KOOI, while Ann worked as a schoolteacher.
-Womack's older sister Judy eventually became an attorney in Houston.
+Womack's older sister eventually became an attorney in Houston.

 From an early age, Womack developed a passion for country music, often accompanying her father to KEBE, where she helped select records for airplay.
 As a child, Womack studied the piano and later graduated from Jacksonville High School in 1984.
 After graduating, Womack attended South Plains Junior College in Levelland, Texas.
 The college was one of the first in the United States to offer country music degrees, and soon she began touring as a member of the college band, Country Caravan.
 A year later, Womack left the college and after an agreement with her parents, she enrolled at Belmont College (now Belmont University) in Nashville, Tennessee, where she studied the commercial aspect of the music business and interned at the artists and repertoire (A&R) department of the MCA Nashville label.
 At the 1988 Miss Tennessee pageant in Jackson, Tennessee, Womack won the non-finalist talent award as Miss Nashville; one year later, she was the third runner-up at the Miss Texas State Railroad pageant in Tyler, Texas.
 In July 1990, she participated in the Miss Texas pageant in Fort Worth, Texas, as Miss Northeast Texas.
 It was also at this point that Womack dropped out of Belmont and married Jason Sellers.

 After spending several years raising her daughter, Aubrie, Womack reentered the music industry in the mid-1990s.
 In 1995, she began performing her music in songwriting demos and at showcase concerts attended by talent scouts from major country music labels and publishers.
 One of these scouts, Pat McMakin, signed her to Sony/ATV Music Publishing's Tree International Publishing imprint after listening to "Am I the Only Thing That You've Done Wrong", a song which Womack and Sellers co-wrote; it would later be included in her debut album.
 (Note: Attributed to multiple references:) Womack wrote songs with some popular Nashville songwriters, including country singers Bill Anderson and Ricky Skaggs, who would later record her composition, "I Don't Remember Forgetting" for his 1997 album Life is a Journey.
 After divorcing Sellers around that time, Womack decided to pursue a career as a country music artist.
 She auditioned for MCA chairman, Bruce Hinton, who praised her talents.
 Shortly afterward, she accepted a contract from MCA's sister label Decca Nashville in 1996.